TrimVis/butlarr/README.md

 ## Basic Usage

-After following the *Setup* and *Configuration*, ensure that the bot is running.
+After following the *Setup* and *Configuration*, ensure the bot is running.
-If not you can start it using: `python -m butlarr` from the repository directory.
+If not, you can start it using: `python -m butlarr` from the repository directory.
 Open the telegram chat to the bot and authorize yourself using your previously set `AUTH_PASSWORD`:

 ```bash